 When I had originally written my analysis of Irithyll, Pontiff Sulyvahn made up for more than half of the topic.
 Despite the Boreal Valley’s long and fascinating history, one character has since dominated the entire culture.
 Tyrants are nothing new to fiction, and villainous popes are a dime a dozen in Japanese fantasy.
 But combine the two and place them in a setting like Dark Souls?
 That does create something a little more novel, certainly like nothing else seen in the series since maybe Gwyn.
 And through the story of Sulyvahn, we can get an even greater glimpse at many of the beloved characters from the original Dark Souls, (DS1) even if that means their stories must end in tragedy.

 Some have suggested that Sulyvahn is the child of one of Ariandel’s tree women, who can be seen crying all by her lonesome in front of a corpse carrying his Snap Freeze spell.
 Cut dialogue confirms plans for a crying mother to assume us responsible for her missing child.
 However, there is no evidence that this dialogue belonged to this particular tree woman.
 And while the mother refers to her child as “he” in English, the Japanese script only uses the gender neutral “you” (貴方) until her death throes, where she instead uses the feminine “you”. (貴女) Unless Sulyvahn is erroneously named, it is impossible for him to be this child.
-Based on the look of his arms, legs, and head, the sorcerer is just an ordinary human born within the past half-century or so — if being born within a painting can be considered ordinary.
+Looking at his overall physiology, the sorcerer is just an ordinary human born within the past half-century or so — if being born within a painting can be considered ordinary.

 Where have you gone, my dear child… The outside will be cold, will be cold… Where have you gone… I’m here, my dear child.
 It’ll be cold.
 Your place to belong is nowhere.
 Because you’re my dear child after all.
 So, please, come home.